32 hours – On-site or Virtual with live certified trainer

 - Course completion diploma

 What will I achieve?

-- Obtain a managerial perspective of the complete Service Design stage of the ITIL service life cycle.
+- Obtain a managerial perspective of the complete CSI stage of the ITIL service life cycle.

-- Increase the adoption of an ITIL value creation approach to IT service design.
+- Increase the adoption of an ITIL value creation approach to continual IT service improvement.

-- Learn the whole range of principles that should drive the IT service design activities.
+- Learn the whole range of principles that should drive the continual service improvement activities.

-- Get a comprehensive overview of the ITIL processes contained in the Service Design stage.
+- Get a comprehensive overview of the ITIL processes contained in the CSI stage.

-- Learn the organization, roles and technology-related activities required for a successful management of the Service Design stage in the ITIL service life cycle.
+- Learn the organization, roles and technology-related activities required for a successful management of the CSI stage in the ITIL service life cycle.

-- Obtain the ITIL Intermediate Service Design certification.
+- Obtain the ITIL Intermediate Continual Service Improvement certification.

 Who is this course for?

 - Chief information officers (CIOs), Chief technology officers (CTOs), Managers, Supervisory staff, Team leaders, Service designers, IT architects, IT planners, IT consultants, IT audit managers, IT security managers, Service test managers and ITSM trainers.

-- IT professionals working within a service design environment and requiring an understanding of the concepts, processes, functions and activities involved.
+- IT professionals working within, or about to enter, a CSI environment and requiring a detailed understanding of the processes, functions and activities involved.

-- Individuals who have attained the ITIL Foundation Certificate and wish to advance to higher level ITIL certifications.
+- Individuals who have attained the ITIL Foundation Certificate in IT Service Management and wish to advance to higher level ITIL certifications.

 What are the exam characteristics?

 - Number of questions: 8 multiple-choice, scenario-based, gradient-scored (4 possible answers – one answer is worth 5 marks, one is worth 3 marks, one is worth 1 mark, and one is a distracter and is worth no marks)

 - Passing score: 70% (28 correct answers)

 - Prerequisites: Holding the ITIL Foundation certificate (certificate must be presented as evidence for exam registration).
 At least 8 hours of personal study during the course are recommended.